microsoft/pxt-calliope/docs/projects/micro-coin.md

 Each @boardname@ contains a **block chain**, a sequence of **blocks**, that is public and cannot be modified.
 Each block represents a **coin**.
 To mine new coins, the user shakes the @boardname@ and, if they are in luck, their coin added to the chain as a new block!
-Once the block is added, it is broadcasted to the other @microbit@ (the block chain is public and can't be modified so it's ok to share it).
+Once the block is added, it is broadcasted to the other @boardname@ (the block chain is public and can't be modified so it's ok to share it).
 Other @boardname@ receive the block, validate the transaction and update their block chain as needed.

 Pressing ``A`` shows the number of block you added to the chain, that's your score.
 Pressing ``B`` shows you the length of the chain.